The Lie That Broke Britain

 But after the war, the Wilsonian philosophy of opening the U.S. home market to foreign competition started the American economy on a downhill run.
 With the revival of post-World War ii Japan and Europe (Germany in particular), foreign competition started to bite.
 What Germany and Japan had not obtained through hot war, they were largely seizing by unfettered free trade!
 The U.S. was rapidly changing from being a dominant net exporter to becoming a gluttonous consumer of imported goods.

 The U.S. has become, once again, dependent on foreign imports to sustain its military.
 And it prefers to have it so!
-Believe it or not, both the Pentagon and U.S. industrialists joined forces in July to oppose legislation that would have required a 65 percent American content in weapons procured for the country’s defense.
+Believe it or not, both the Pentagon and U.S. industrialists joined forces in back in 2003 to oppose legislation that would have required a 65 percent American content in weapons procured for the country’s defense.
 That is military and economic suicide!

 The outcome is entirely predictable.
 There are precedents.

 Compare this experience with what is happening in Europe today.
 The German-dominated European Union has developed from a post-war protected common market into what is, already, a self-sufficient empire in the making.
 It has captured a global industrial base, producing wealth of a quantity that places it now in the uppermost league of federal economies.
-Its new constitution will establish the EU as a sovereign federal superstate, in exchange for individual member nations sacrificing their own national sovereignty.
+Its new constitution—should it finally come into effect—will establish the EU as a sovereign federal superstate, in exchange for individual member nations sacrificing their own national sovereignty.

 The old Britons were right.
 Hamilton was right.
 Bismarck was right.
 Though the motivations of each differed, they all acknowledged a great truism currently ignored by our present leaders.
 In the words of Mr. Buchanan, “Free trade does to a nation what [alcoholism] does to a man: saps him first of his vitality, then his energy, then his independence, then his life.”